 - Excellent work ethic.

-- Ability to work independently, prioritize work, and multitask in a time sensitive, high volume work environment.
+- Ability to work independently, prioritize work, exercise initiative, and multitask in a time sensitive, high volume work environment.

 - Strong relationship-building skills, including the ability to build consensus among a decentralized stakeholder base.